frodonh/simplellm.nvim/README.md

 # SimpleGemini

-BingChat.nvim let you chat with Bing AI from inside Neovim.
+SimpleGemini.nvim let you chat with Gemini AI from inside Neovim.

 ## Features
 SimpleGemini plugin let you ask something to Google Gemini without leaving NeoVim.
 The plugin is written in Lua and takes its inspiration from askGemini.nvim.
 Contrary to other feature-rich plugins available on Github, this one strives to avoid imposing a specific workflow on the user.